The Stepanov theorem for Q-valued functions: Introduction

+Still in Section \ref{sec:diff} we investigate on which conditions a distribution $\symcal D$ must satisfy to get a Stepanov-like result, for both differentiability and approximate differentiability, on such metric spaces.
+Indeed, if $\symcal D$ has too few differential germs then some Lipschitz functions would be not differentiable on a set with measure strictly greater than zero.
+The main goal of this section is to prove the equivalence of the Stepanov theorem for a generic distribution $\symcal D$ with the a.e. differentiability (still for $\symcal D$) of any Lipschitz function defined on closed subsets of $X$, as stated in theorems \ref{difcom:aplim} and \ref{difcom}.

-Section \ref{sec:qvl} is instead entirely devoted to differentiability properties of metric $Q$-valued functions, that is functions with values in $\mval QM$ instead of $\mval Q{\R^k}$ with $M$ any complete metric space, and to find sufficient conditions for the Rademacher-type condition stated in previous section in order to prove a more general version of theorem \ref{main}.
+Section \ref{sec:qvl} is instead entirely devoted to differentiability properties of metric $Q$-valued functions, that is functions with values in $\mval QM$ instead of $\mval Q{\R^k}$ with $M$ any complete metric space.
+In this section we use the results provided in section \ref{sec:diff} to prove that if the Stepanov theorem holds for every function from $X$ to $M$ with respect to some distribution $\symcal D$ then it should hold also for functions from $X$ to $\mval{Q}{M}$ with respect to a suitable distribution $\symcal D^Q$ deduced from $\symcal D$.

+We finally use the results proved in these two sections to get the following generalized version of Stepanov's theorem for $Q$-valued functions, which in turn generalizes theorem \ref{main}: